F-ca7/Cedar/README-English.md

 ﻿<font size=5><div align="right"><a href="https://github.com/daseECNU/Cedar/blob/master/CEDAR_0.2/README.md">中文 版本</a></div>
 </font>
->CEDAR is a scalable relational database based on OceanBase 0.4.2 developed by School of the Data Science and Engineering, East China Normal University.
+>CEDAR is a scalable relational database based on OceanBase 0.4.2 developed by School of Data Science and Engineering, East China Normal University.
 On February 1, 2016, CEDAR project team had completed the development and test of CEDAR 0.1.
 On September 26, 2016, CEDAR 0.2 released.

 <h2> Version Characteristics</h2>
-CEDAR had developed 11 function modules that are as follows.
+On CEDAR, we have developed 11 new function modules listed as follows:
 <h4>The new features of Cedar 0.1:</h4>
-* High Availability of Three Cluster Architecture (such as RootServer Election, Automatic Switching of Roles, Log Synchronization and Recovery, etc.)
+* High Availability of three Cluster Architecture (such as RootServer Election, Automatic Switching of Roles, Log Synchronization and Recovery, etc.)
 * Libonev:Multi-thread Network I/O Processing Framework
 * Cursor
 * Stored Procedure